Roots & Renewal: Indigenous Knowledge, Youth Voices, Planetary Stewardship

 10–13 February 2026 | Ranchi

-The Ranchi Travelling Film Festival 2026 is a four-day celebration of cinema, dialogue, and learning that brings together filmmakers, students, community members, and environmental practitioners to explore pressing social and environmental issues through the power of storytelling.
+The Ranchi Travelling Film Festival 2026 was a four-day celebration of cinema, dialogue, and learning that brought together filmmakers, students, community members, and environmental practitioners to explore pressing social and environmental issues through the power of storytelling.

-Organised by CMS VATAVARAN in collaboration with Rohini Nilekani Philanthropies, the festival is endorsed by the International Union for Conservation of Nature (IUCN) and #NatureForAll.
+Organised by CMS VATAVARAN in collaboration with Rohini Nilekani Philanthropies, the festival was endorsed by the International Union for Conservation of Nature (IUCN) #NatureForAll.

 10–11 February 2026 | Green Filmmaking Workshop

-Venue: Small Hall, Dr. Ramdayal Munda Tribal Welfare Research Institute
+Venue: Big Hall, Dr. Ramdayal Munda Tribal Welfare Research Institute

-The first two days focus on an intensive hands-on green filmmaking workshop led by experienced mentors.
-Participants explore sustainable filmmaking practices, storytelling techniques, and responsible production processes through guided learning sessions.
+The first two days focused on an intensive hands-on green filmmaking workshop led by experienced mentors.
+Participants explored sustainable filmmaking practices, storytelling techniques, and responsible production processes through guided learning sessions.

 12–13 February 2026 | Main Festival Days